Interested in doing a proof-of-concept?

 Please don't hesitate to reach out even if you're still unsure whether Castle is the best fit for your current needs.
 We're always happy to show you a demo of the product, and then determine whether a PoC is a better option for you than the self-serve trial.

-A proof-of-concept, or PoC, is a more hands-on version of the self-service trial where our customer success team gets involved to help you coordinate the integration and ensure that your success criteria are met at the end of the evaluation.
+A proof-of-concept, or PoC, offers a more hands-on evaluation experience than a self-service trial.
+In a PoC, our customer success team will work closely with you to coordinate the integration and ensure that your success criteria are met.

-A typical PoC will last for 30 days, starting at the point of when full PoC implementation is deployed into your production environment.
-The self-serve trial, on the other hand, starts the clock at the time of signup.
+A typical PoC lasts for 30 days, starting at the point of full implementation in your production environment.
+This allows you to test the product in a real-world setting and see how it performs.
+The self-serve trial, on the other hand, starts at the time of signup, which may not provide as much time for testing.

 This guide is a curated version of A complete integration.
 Please read that guide first to understand all the details on how Castle works before following the instructions below.